 e) There shall be no resident requirements for Tribal Council members.

-Nominations for vacant Tribal Council positions for the corresponding year will be accepted at the Tribal office beginning January 1 of each year.
+a) Nominations for vacant Tribal Council positions for the corresponding year will be accepted at the Tribal office beginning January 1 of each year.
 Nominations end on January 15th of each year.
-All nominations must be postmarked by or received in the Tribal Office by close of business on January 15 of each year in order for the nomination to be valid.
+All nominations must be postmarked by or received in the Tribal Office by close of business on January 15 of each year or on the next business day if the 15th falls on Saturday, Sunday or a holiday, in order for the nomination to be valid.

 All candidates for the Tribal Council shall be elected by a majority vote of the General Council present.
-In accordance with Article IV of the Constitution, all eligible tribal members that are the age of majority and are present at the election meeting will receive one confidential ballot for each Tribal Council position being voted on.
+In accordance with Article IV of the Constitution, all eligible tribal members that are eighteen (18) years of age or older and are present at the election meeting will receive one confidential ballot for each Tribal Council position being voted on.
 A candidate need not be present to win the election if the individual has submitted written notice of willingness to accept elected office to the Tribal Office by close of business day on the day before an election meeting.

 a) The candidates who receive the highest number of votes for a particular office shall be seated as the winner of said office.
 In the event of a tie, the official conducting the election shall recount the ballots cast in that contest.
 Should a tie exist at the completion of the recount, there shall be a run-off election pursuant to the Tribe’s Election Ordinance.